Testing Is a Social Activity — Not a Solo Act

 Some were deferred.

-But the key thing?
-They were seen.
+But they were seen.
 Understood.
 Discussed.

 That’s what good testing does.

-💡 What I learned
+What I learned

-This wasn’t about me being “the only QA.”
+This wasn’t about being “the only QA.”

 Testing is not a service.